Score Distillation Sampling with Learned Manifold Corrective: Discussion Conclusion

 \section{Discussion \& Conclusion}

 We proposed a novel loss formulation called LMC-SDS.
 LMC-SDS allows to effectively utilize text-to-image diffusion models as rich image priors in several optimization and network training tasks.
 We derived LMC-SDS by analyzing DreamFusion's SDS loss and by identifying an inherent problem in its formulation.
 Concretely, we expressed the SDS gradient as the sum of two terms.
 We identified that the second term $\loss_{\text{proj}}$ provides deficient gradients and consequently was weighted down in DreamFusion.
 We argued that this term, however, should provide gradients towards the learned manifold of natural images associated to the diffusion model.
 We also provided evidence that the lack thereof makes the optimization unstable, thus negatively impacting the fidelity of results.
-To this end, we proposed to model the denoising models' time step dependent image corruption.
-This allowed us to factor these out and obtain the cleaner gradient $\nabla_{\renderfnweights}\loss_{\text{lmc}}$.
+To this end, we proposed to model the denoising models' time step dependent frequency bias.
+This allowed us to factor it out and obtain the cleaner gradient $\nabla_{\renderfnweights}\loss_{\text{lmc}}$.
 In extensive experiments, we have demonstrated the effectiveness and versatility of our novel LMC-SDS loss.
 Furthermore, we discussed how LMC-SDS differs from other SDS-style losses and demonstrated how its performance is superior both qualitatively and quantitatively.

 \paragraph{Limitations.} LMC-SDS finds its limits where either the signal from the diffusion model is too weak and ambiguous or when the optimization goes off the natural image manifold by too much.
 Concretely, LMC-SDS can only utilize whatever signal is coming from the diffusion model.
 This means, that when the diffusion model does not ``understand'' the prompt, LMC-SDS (and all other SDS-based approaches) will not be able to provide meaningful gradients.
-Secondly, whenever the current optimization state is too corrupted, LMC-SDS will not be able to correct for that and guide the optimization back to the manifold.
+Further, whenever the current optimization state is too corrupted, LMC-SDS will not be able to correct for that and guide the optimization back to the manifold.
+Also, LMC-SDS sometimes overcompensates the frequency bias.
 Nevertheless, LMC-SDS is an important first step towards more stable and meaningful usage of the inherent image prior associated to image diffusion models.